Bug report #17278

 Note, Ubuntu GIS does not maintain packages for non-LTS versions of Ubuntu, so I have tried the QGIS packages without UbuntuGIS dependencies.

-#2 Updated by Harrissou Santanna about 4 years ago
+#2 Updated by Harrissou Santanna over 5 years ago

 It might be helpful to clearly document the installation steps, including key signing for APT as part of the QGIS official documentation.